Healthy Schools: Lead in Water Information

 - Lead solder, which may have been used to join your plumbing (common in homes between 1970 and 1985).

-Our leased buildings (Wheatley, Helensview, Knott Creek and Wynne Watts) were all built before 1985.
+MESD’s leased buildings (Wheatley, Helensview, and Knott Creek) were built before 1985.

 - Helensview (aka Sumner School): Built 1954